bitweeder/lucenaBAL/README.md

 This will:
 1. Generate headers, test binaries, and docs in the build directory.
 2. Copy the headers  to `/usr/local/include/lucenaBAL` (or the equivalent specified directory).
-3. Copy any support files to `/usr/local/share/lucebaBAL` (or the equivalent specified directory).
+3. Copy any support files to `/usr/local/share/lucenaBAL` (or the equivalent specified directory).

 (Note that tests and docs will remain in the build directory.)

 Since lucenaBAL is a header-only library, it is not necessary to link it; simply `#include <lucenaBAL/lucenaBAL.hpp>` where you need feature tests.
-Usage information is available in the online docs, as well as in the headers themselves (primarily in  `<lucenaBAL/details/lbalFeatureSetup.hpp>`).
+Usage information is available in the [online docs](https://bitweeder.github.io/lucenaBAL/html/index.html), as well as in the headers themselves (primarily in  `<lucenaBAL/details/lbalFeatureSetup.hpp>`).

 ## Prerequisites